Everyone

 Casual employees versus part-time employees

 Some employees who are described as ‘casual’ are part-time employees with a clear work pattern.
-If you think this applies to you, speak to your employer and ask for a new employment agreement.
+If an employee thinks this applies to them, they should speak to their employer and ask for a new employment agreement.

 Vinod begins working at a café.
 His employment agreement describes him as a “casual” employee.
 Initially, he only worked the odd shift here and there, but then he began to regularly work from 9am to 3pm on weekdays.
 At this point, Vinod’s employment status is changing to being a permanent part-time employee.
 If he was told without warning not to come into work anymore, this would possibly be an unjustified dismissal as his employer failed to follow the correct process when dismissing a permanent part-time employee.
 When the work became regular, the employer should have given Vinod a new employment contract for either fixed-term or permanent part-time work.